THellemans/Portfolio-Tim-Hellemans/README.md

 At each arrival instant, the car considers 2 queues and decides which queue it will join based on the provided information.
 We developed a general method which may be used to analyse load balancing policies which distribute jobs in this context.
 We found that making use of the age of a job may result in a reduction in waiting time of up to 80% for jobs which are sufficiently variable (we used a squared coefficient of variation of 10).

+List of publications:
+ - Tim Hellemans and Benny Van Houdt On the Power-of-d Choices with Least Loaded Server Selection Proceedings of the ACM on Measurement and Analysis of Computing Systems - SIGMETRICS, Vol. 2, No 2, Article No. 27, Jun 2018.
+ACM Sigmetrics 2018
+ - Tim Hellemans, Tejas Bodas and Benny Van Houdt Performance Analysis of Workload Dependent Load Balancing Policies Proceedings of the ACM on Measurement and Analysis of Computing Systems - SIGMETRICS, Vol. 3, No 2, Article No. 33, Jun 2019.
+ACM Sigmetrics 2019
+ - Tim Hellemans and Benny Van Houdt.
+"Mean Waiting Time in Large-Scale and Critically Loaded Power of d Load Balancing Systems." arXiv preprint arXiv:2004.00876 (2020).
+To appear in ACM Sigmetrics 2021.
+ - Tim Hellemans and Benny Van Houdt Performance of Redundancy(d) with Identical/Independent Replicas ACM ToMPECS, Vol. 4, No 2, Article No. 9, June 2019.
+ - Tim Hellemans and Benny Van Houdt.
+"Performance analysis of load balancing policies with memory."
+Proceedings of the 13th EAI International Conference on Performance Evaluation Methodologies and Tools (2020).
+ - Tim Hellemans and Benny Van Houdt.
+"Improved Load Balancing in Large Scale Systems using Attained Service Time Reporting." arXiv preprint arXiv:2011.08250 (2020).
+ - Wouter Minnebo, Tim Hellemans and Benny Van HoudtOn a Class of Push and Pull Strategies with Single Migrations and Limited Probe Rate Performance Evaluation, Vol. 113, pp. 42-67, 2017.
+ - Tim Hellemans, Robert N. Boute, and Benny Van Houdt.
+"Analysis of lead time correlation under a base-stock policy."
+European Journal of Operational Research 276.2 (2019): 519-535.
+ - Ben Berckmoes, Tim Hellemans, Mark Sioen, & Jan Van Casteren An application of approach theory to the relative Hausdorff measure of non-compactness for the Wasserstein metric.
+Journal of Mathematical Analysis and Applications (2017), 449(2), 1770-1789.

 ## [Discrete Optimization: Capacitated Vehicle Routing Problem](https://github.com/THellemans/vehicle_routing_problem)

 ### Motivation